The Interruption

 Transient, her mercy word.

-Now I am forced to account
+Now I account

-for blood vessels, rhythms, flutters,
+for platelets, rhythms, flutters,

-the ump drunk,
+The ump is drunk,

-scoreboard fucked,
+the scoreboard is fucked,

-still at bat
+and I’m still at bat,

-swinging with a busted wrist.
+swinging on a busted wrist.

 I’m meat, not master.

-now I’m on blood thinners.
+Now I’m on blood thinners.

-—Augustus Rivers
+Augustus Rivers